 a shift in aspirations of young women towards education (Broecke and Hamed, 2008)

-A comparison of rates across regions in England shows that the North East had the highest under 18 conception rate in 2011, with 38.4 per thousand women aged 15–17.
-The South East had the lowest rate for women aged under 18 in 2011 with 26.1 per thousand women aged 15–17.
+A comparison of rates across regions in England shows that the North East had the highest under 18 conception rate in 2012, with 35.5 per thousand women aged 15-17.
+The South East and the East both had the lowest rate for women aged under 18 in 2012 with 23.2 per thousand women aged 15-17.

-It should be noted that at the local level, statistics for under 18 conceptions can fluctuate between years (either due to an unusually high number of teenage conceptions in a year, or an unusually low number).
+It should be noted that at the local level, statistics for under 18 conceptions can fluctuate between years (due to an unusually high or low number of teenage conceptions in a year).

 A comparison of under 18 conception rates across local authorities is illustrated in Figure 6.